juancortez/shpeaustin/README.md

  2. Follow the directions in the [Linking godaddy domain to my bluemix web Application][] article to set up CName Alias.
  3. It may take a couple of [minutes to hours][] for the changes to propagate.

+### Setting up the Google Calendar API
+In order to set up the Google Calendar API, you need to authorization between the node application and the Google Calendar API.
+Go to the `google_service/google_calendar.js` file, and follow the directions in the comments.
+After it is done, copy down the google credentials and replace them in the private_credentials/credentials.json file, under the google_oauth.installed key.

 ## Steps to Completely Update Website
 The following steps will clear the Redis database, make an API request to the Google Calendar API for shpe.austin@gmail.com, update the newsletter data, and change the revision number of the *.css and *.js files.
 Before doing these steps, make sure you are not running the node application.

- 1. To update the newsletter information displayed on the main page, download the HTMLs source of the latest newsletter and place it with the newsletter in the /views/newsletters folder.
-Make sure the file is renamed to newsletters.html.
+ 1. To update the newsletter information displayed on the main page, download the HTMLs source of the latest newsletter and place it with the newsletter in the views/newsletters folder.
+Make sure the file is renamed to **newsletters.html**.
- 2. Go to the /models/global.js file and change the clearRedisDatabase variable to TRUE.
-There is also a variable called, "deleteKeys."
-In that variable, include all of the keys you would like to delete from the database.
-An example of this is `exports.deleteKeys = ["calendarData", "newsletterdata", "revisionNumber", "announcements"];` This will delete calendarData, newsletterdata, revisionNumber, and announcements from the database.
+ 2. Go to the config/default.json file and change the clearRedisDatabase key to TRUE.
+There is also a JSON list of keys that are stored in the database under the redis.keys key.
+Set all the keys that you would like to clear to true.
+Setting them to true will delete the data from the database.
 If any of the keys are accidentally deleted, a backup.json file is automatically created in metadata/backup.json that includes all the data that was deleted.
  3. In the terminal, start up the node server `node app.js`.
  4. Open up another terminal tab and run `gulp` to run the gulpfile.js
  5. After all the gulp tasks are done, open up another terminal tab and navigate to the /utils folder and run the update.sh file. `./update.sh`
- 6. Go back to the /models/globals.js file and reset clearRedisDatabase to FALSE.
+ 6. Go back to the config/default.json file and reset the redis.clearRedisDatabase to false, as well as any other keys you set to true.
  7. Verify that all the files successfully updated by re-running the node application `node app.js`
  8. Run `cf push shpeaustin` to update the data on BlueMix.
  9. Commit all of the code to Github.
 Most of the changes should be in the public/dist folder, globals.js file, and newsletter data.